theandrew168/bloggulus/README.md

 To develop locally, you'll an instance of the database running somehow or another.
 I find [Docker](https://www.docker.com/) to be a nice tool for this but you can do whatever works best.

-The following commands start the necessary containers and define environment variables that the app will look for:
+The following command starts the necessary containers:
 ```
 docker compose up -d
-export BLOGGULUS_DATABASE_URL=postgresql://postgres:postgres@localhost:5432/postgres
 ```

 These containers can be stopped via: